Skip to Main Content

 What is Research Online?

-Research Online is a digital repository intended to collect, organize, and disseminate the scholarly work created or sponsored by faculty, students or staff of St. Thomas.
+Research Online (RO) is a digital repository intended to collect, organize, and disseminate the scholarly work created or sponsored by faculty, students or staff of St. Thomas.
 Research Online is administered by The University of St. Thomas, Minnesota Libraries' staff who work with university departments, research centers, and individual faculty to select, submit, and manage content.
 Members of the academic community are invited to contribute their completed scholarship for long-term preservation and worldwide electronic accessibility.

 What is included?